BenoitPAIX/16S_Metabarcoding_tutorial/README.md

 We can use the microbiome package to make a new phyloseq object specifically subsetting this core community.

-A prevalence threshold of 90% will allow to keep ASVs present at least in 90% of the samples.
-All others ASVs (not core) will be excluded from the dataset.
+A prevalence threshold of 90% will allow us to keep ASVs present at least in 90% of the samples.
+All other ASVs (not core) will be excluded from the dataset.

 The choice of this threshold depends on your dataset (the relation between your samples) and the number of samples